tera-tools/no-announcements/README.md

 Disables global enchanting and loot announcements in Tera.
 Especially useful during lootbox events.

-### How To Use:
+### Commands:
+`/8 announce`
+Toggle on/off
 Mod is enabled by default.

-It can be toggled on or off using: `/8 announce`
+`/8 announce fish`
+Toggle fishing messages on/off
+Blocked by default.

+`/8 announce enchant`
+Toggle enchanting messages on/off
+Blocked by default.

+`/8 announce loot`
+Toggle strongbox messages on/off
+Blocked by default.